 Examples of Studies Done with EEMS

 EEMS was used to model the Little Bow River Alberta, Canada.
-The modeling effort constructed a computer simulation model of the upper Little Bow River main stem from the town of High River to upstream of Travers Reservoir, including an in-stream reservoir Twin Valley Reservoir and its tributary Mosquito Creek Bow River.
+The modeling domain included the upper Little Bow River main stem from the town of High River to upstream of Travers Reservoir, an in-stream Twin Valley Reservoir, and its tributary Mosquito Creek.
 The model was calibrated to accurately represent the system hydrodynamics and water quality (flow, temperature, dissolved oxygen and nutrient dynamics).
 Rooted aquatic plants and epiphytes were simulated in the model.
-A sensitivity analysis was conducted and made prediction of water quality loading by running the model under various scenarios conditions.
+A sensitivity analysis was conducted and water quality loading under various scenarios was calculated.

 DSI supported AESRI, Canada, to develop an instream hydrodynamic and water quality model of Oldman River.
 EFDC was selected for the Oldman River system by client as the use of this model application allows the evaluation of contaminant loadings, and their effect on river water quality, under various management and engineering options in sub-basin.
 Additionally, the dynamic water quality model is the basis for a toxic integrated model and scenarios of the Oldman River to support watershed and regional planning.
 Constituents modeled included 2D depth averaged hydrodynamics, water temperature, dissolved oxygen, organic carbon, organic and inorganic phosphorous nutrients, organic and inorganic nitrogen nutrients, and planktonic algae.
 A sensitivity study of the rooted aquatic plant and epiphyte module (RPEM) was also conducted.

 Download Example EE Models

 Download an example model and run with the free EEMS Demo Version.